This post may contain affiliate links. Read my disclosure policy.

 Cutting the Garlic

-- Thinly sliced rounds – As thin as you can slice it.
-Takes practice, but beautifully fried thinly sliced garlic is gorgeous and delicious.
-This is probably our all-around house favorite.
+- Thinly sliced rounds – (As thin as you can slice it) Takes practice, but beautifully fried thinly sliced garlic is gorgeous and delicious.
+This is probably our all-around house favorite way.

-- Thicker sliced – I’ve eaten it this way on occasion in Italy, and it’s one of my favorite ways to make aglio e olio for myself.
-Thick rounds of garlic, around 3mm, are slowly cooked to gently caramelize the sugars until tender and golden.
+- Thick Rounds – (Around 3mm) I’ve been served spaghetti aglio e olio this way in Italy on occasion, and it’s one of my favorite ways to make it at home for myself.
+Thick rounds of garlic are slowly cooked to gently caramelize the sugars until tender and golden.
 Expect it to take around 8 extra minutes.
 I like to cook this version in a small saucepan so that the oil comes up to a higher level in the pan.

 - Little matchsticks – An aesthetic choice.

-- Finely chopped – This is is the easiest way to cut it.
+- Finely chopped – This is the easiest way to cut it, but not necessarily the easiest to cook.
 Keep in mind, the smaller the pieces, the easier they are to burn.

-- Don’t cut it at all – Peel the clove and add it whole to the oil, crushing it a little, if you like, to release more flavor.
-Then it can be removed from the oil before tossing with the pasta.
+- Whole garlic – Peel the clove and add it whole to the oil, crushing it a little to release more flavor, if you like.
+Once lightly sautéed, it can be removed from the oil before tossing with the pasta.
 This is great for those who may be intolerant to digesting garlic, yet still want to enjoy the garlic flavor.

 Master Sautéing Tips